ichi-h/dart_clipboard/README.md

 bash ./copy_lib.sh
 ```

+### Notes

-If you publish the Dart application which uses [ippee / dart_clipboard](https://github.com/ippee/dart_clipboard), put the dynamic library in the same directory with the executable.
+If you publish the Dart application which uses this package, put the dynamic library in the same directory with the executable.

 ## Example